DylanRCastillo/Belly-Button-Biodiversity/README.md

 ![Bacteria by filterforge.com](Images/bacteria.jpg)

-Built an interactive dashboard to explore the [Belly Button Biodiversity dataset](http://robdunnlab.com/projects/belly-button-biodiversity/), which catalogs the microbes that colonize human navels.
+Full-Stack Data Analysis to build an interactive dashboard exploring the Belly Button Biodiversity Dataset using Plotly.js, Flask, HTML5 and Javascript.

-The dataset reveals that a small handful of microbial species (also called operational taxonomic units, or OTUs, in the study) were present in more than 70% of people, while the rest were relatively rare.

 ## Step 1: Plotly